Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

-Let us first consider the contributions from type-I photoemission processes.
+Let us first consider the contributions from type-I photoemission processes in the $(\gamma, 2e)$ photoemission measurement.
 They are schematically shown in Fig. \ref{fig2}.
-In type-I photoemission, there are two sequential microscopic physical processes involved: (i) One incident photon excites one electron of the target matter into a high-energy intermediate state, and (ii) the excited electron interacts with another electron by the interaction $V_2$ which scatters these two electrons outside in the final state.
-The coincidence detection probability of the two emitted electrons from type-I photoemission can be defined by the coincidence probability of the two microscopic physical processes in type-I photoemission, which can be shown to follow
+In type-I photoemission, there are two sequential microscopic physical processes involved in each coincidence detection: (i) One incident photon is absorbed which excites one electron of the target matter into a high-energy intermediate state, and (ii) the excited electron interacts with another electron by the interaction $V_2$ which scatters these two electrons out from the target matter in the final state.
+The coincidence detection probability of the two emitted electrons from type-I photoemission can be shown to follow

 where the four contributions $P_{\alpha\beta,i}, i =1, 2,3, 4$ to $\Gamma_{\text I}$ are schematically shown in Fig. \ref{fig2}.

 A detailed calculation of these four contributions is presented in Appendix \ref{secB}.
 It can be shown that $P_{\alpha\beta,1} = P_{\alpha\beta,1} (\mathbf{k}_1\sigma_1,\mathbf{k}_2\sigma_2)$ follows